jessiejia0809/truman/docs/setting-up-truman/defining-your-simulation/best-practices-for-simulation-building.md

 ## Best Practices for Simulation Building

-- Create the actors first.
+- Create the actors and agents first.
   - Be creative but not TOO creative.
 Aim for believability.
   - Remember who your target audience and participants will be.
   - Be consistent!